 What if a girl graduates and is 18 and doesn’t have her project

-In this case the girl would have until
+In this case a girl would have until September

-What if a girl’s project is not completed by the council ceremony
+What if a girl’s project is not completed by the time of her

-the council-wide ceremony the next year.
-If the council has a set time
+come back for the following year’s ceremony.
+If the council has a set

-for honoring Girl Scout Gold Awardees, this should be part of the
+time for honoring Girl Scout Gold Awardees, girls should be notified